ramnemani/testdatagen/README.md

 # testdatagen.py

-This simple Python testdatagen module generates pipe ('|') delimited test data with the following fields - firstname, lastname, email, streetAddress, ZipCode, City, State, StateAbrv, County, Latitude, Longitude
+This simple Python module generates pipe ('|') delimited test data with the following fields - firstname, lastname, email, streetAddress, ZipCode, City, State, StateAbrv, County, Latitude, Longitude

 The intention of this module is to provide a simple way to quickly generate person test data.